difin/campsite/README.md

 This backend application manages reservations of a camping site which has _N_ spots (_N_=3 by default).
 It provides REST API for interacting with clients.

-## Git repository and default branch names
+## Git Repository and Default Branch Names
-I wanted to make my solution public, but at the same time to not advertise what it contains.
+I wanted to store my solution in a public GitHub repository to easily share it with reviewers, but to make it unsearchable for confidentiality of the home test.
-Google isn't supposed to index branches other than master and main, that's why my only branch has been called 'prime'.
+Google isn't supposed to index branches other than 'master' and 'main', that's why my only branch has been called 'prime'.
+I also named the repository itself with a name that is not directly linked to the home test.

 ## System Requirements to Build the Application: